ga4gh-discovery/ga4gh-case-discovery/README.md

 All components are optional.

-Request Meta components can represent information about the request made by the client to the server, such as what record components it requires in response for records.
+Request Meta components can represent information about the `search` request made by the client to the server, such as what record components are required in the `records` specified in the `results`.

 Query components can represent criteria for filtering records.
 All "Record components" are currently also Query components.

-Response Meta components can represent information about what the server did with the query in order to return the results.
+Response Meta components can represent information about what the server did with the search in order to return the results.

 Collection components can represent summary information about records returned from a search.

 Record components can represent record data which has been deposited to the server for searching.

-Record Meta components can represent data associated to a record but not actually part of the record data, for example the contact information for a subjects responsible clinician.
+Record Meta components can represent data associated to a record but not actually part of the record data, for example the contact information for the clinician responsible for the case, and/or links to that case.

 ## Content of components

-Individual components are defined in individual JSON Schema files in YAML format, and combined using JSON Schema referencing to construct the request and response JSON Schema.
+Individual components are defined in individual JSON Schema files in YAML format, and combined using JSON Schema references to construct the search and results JSON Schema.

-It is recommended that request and response payloads are validated using these schemas to confirm compliance.
+It is recommended that search and results payloads are validated using these schemas to confirm compliance.
 The YAML files may be converted into JSON files using the npm run script provided.
 Further details on this are provided in the [json_schema](/ga4gh-discovery/ga4gh-discovery-search/json_schema) folder README.md.

+It is expected that more components will be defined over time as the standard develops.

 # Security